uxvrob/xbee-arduino-camera/README.md

 | BD |	Baud Rate |	115200 | 115200 |
 | Arduino_SN | 	xBee Serial | 	55635303838351319170 | 	5563530383835161B131 |

+## Running the tests

-#### Basic Communication Test
+### Basic Communication

 1. Ensure the “Serial Select” switch is at USB on both Arduino Wireless SD shields.

-2. Open “gatewayNode-basic-comm-test.ino”
+2. Open “tests/BASIC COMM TEST/gatewayNode-basic-comm-test/gatewayNode-basic-comm-test.ino”

 3. Upload to GatewayNode on the CORRECT COM port
   a.
 Ensure the correct COM port is selected if both Arduino’s are plugged in via USB

-4. Open “cameraNode-basic-comm-test.ino”
+4. Open “tests/BASIC COMM TEST/cameraNode-basic-comm-test/cameraNode-basic-comm-test.ino”

 5. Upload to CameraNode device
   a.
 Ensure the correct COM port is selected if both Arduino’s are plugged in via USB